How to Apply for Aid – Graduate

 The Department of Education selects applicants for a process called verification.
 You will know if you are selected when you receive your Award Letter from NU or your Student Aid Report (i.e., the SAR) from the U.S. Dept. of Ed. stating so.
 During verification, financial aid administrators request and review various documents (e.g., tax return transcripts) to document that the information provided on the FAFSA is correct.
 Verification must be completed before aid can be disbursed to a student account.

 New Students: A PDF copy of your Award Letter will be sent to you via email, once our office has received and reviewed your FAFSA results.
 The awards on the award letter make up your “award package.”
-To accept your award package, remember to first read all the terms and conditions of your award located in your award letter, then sign and date both items, on the applicable lines provided.
-Submit a fully signed copy, including both the award letter and terms & conditions of award, to the Financial Aid Services Office.
-Keep a second copy for your records.
+To accept your award package, remember to first read all the terms and conditions of your award located in your award letter and in the Understanding Your Offer of Financial Aid booklet, then sign/date on the applicable line provided and return a copy to the Financial Aid Services Office as soon as possible (and keep a second copy for your records).

 Continuing Students: Award letters will be sent electronically to the Self-Service portal of the NU Eagle web page.
 An instructional email will also be sent to your NU email account to guide you through submission.